Yakima Insurance Agency for Auto, SR22, Home, Renters, and Life.

 Start Saving Today

 Ever wonder why you’re paying so much for your insurance in Yakima?
 Maybe it’s because you haven’t called us?
 Quotes are free and only take a few minutes.
+We are the premier Yakima Valley insurance agency.

 Quickly compare your car insurance, motorcycle insurance, high-risk SR-22 insurance – even your home insurance and renters insurance.
 Let us help you save money today on all your insurance needs.
 Join the thousands of satisfied customers who have made the move to Mid-Columbia Insurance.